 The mission of Arts Commons Incubator is to accelerate these artists’ careers.
 As the largest arts centre in Western Canada and a gathering space for all artistic disciplines, Arts Commons is uniquely positioned to grow, celebrate, elevate, and learn from these artists.

-Applications for the inaugural cohort of Incubator artists are now open.
-They must be submitted by August 31, 2021.
-For any questions about the program or application requirements and guidelines, please email email@example.com.
+Applications for the inaugural cohort of Incubator artists are now closed.
+If you have any questions about the program, please contact email@example.com.

 Arts Commons Incubator will offer program artist opportunities in networking, professional development, mentorship and performance, exhibition and teaching.
 There will be opportunities to connect and present with a variety of spaces like TD Amplify Cabarets, ArtsXpeditions, Broadcast Lab, +15 Soundscape, ConocoPhillips Hub for Inspired Learning program - and much more.